 The good news is some crypto accounting software companies are beginning to get funded to solve this problem.

 For example, a company called TaxBit, funded out of Utah, has raised a hundred million dollars and aims to better accounting around crypto transactions.
 Soon will come a day where TaxBit or someone else who also is funded has some real severe software.
 This capability will allow us to send a bank feed into QuickBooks that accountants like us will use to make things easy.

 To conclude, I know there’s a lot to think about, but please keep it simple right now as a startup.
+Just use a regular startup payroll provider that gets all the taxes and numbers done right.
 Give the time for some of these apps to get built, for them to be bulletproof.
 And then, I will fully endorse paying people through crypto, whether through payroll or contractors.